 Then you have something like a white paper, where you’re asking for 5 minutes of their time to read it.
 In this case, you’re also asking for an email address.

 You could go down a bit more to something like an eBook, which may require a half an hour of their time to consume this piece of contents.

 And they have to give you their personal information to download the eBook.

 A webinar.
-Someone is going to provide you with 60 to 90 minutes of their time in the middle of a busy workday, but they are also giving you their information so, again, high friction.
+Someone is going to dedicate you 60 to 90 minutes of their time in the middle of a busy workday, but they are also giving you their information so, again, high friction.

 Then you have things like hard sells.
-What you’re asking them here is to get on the phone with a sales rep or buy your product.
+What you’re asking them here is to get on the phone with a sales rep and buy your product.

 What I recommend it sticking higher in the funnel.

 I usually tend to start out with an eBook.